zakrowling/ask-bupa/README.md

 The demo has only been tested on a Mac.
 Firefox, Opera, and legacy browsers don't support the Web Speech API.

 ## Example test prompts
+Although the prototype will recognize any prompts, here are some test phrases.

 "compare health cover"

 "get a quote"

 "frequently asked questions"

 "singles health cover"

 "book a doctor's appointment"

 "top hospital and extras cover"

 "cover for tax purposes"

 "extras only cover"

 "log in to myBupa"

 "call Bupa"

 "chat via WhatsApp"

 "chat via iMessage"

 "find a Bupa store"

 "corporate health cover"

 "student health cover"

 "online doctors"

 "find a provider"

 "Bupa offers"

 "family health cover"

 "Bupa Optical"

 "chemist delivery"

 "Bupa Dental"